esccode/esccode.github.io/_posts/2023-05-14-eng-grammar.md

 - The shelf is *above* the TV.
 - They put the mat *over* the table.
 - He is *in front of* the store.
-- I am parked beside the red car.
+- I am parked *beside* the red car.
+- Stay *under* the table during the earthquake.
+- Stay *behind* the tree.

 #### *beside* v *besides*